- Art Education Mission Statement

 Quantifiable Goals: The institution must set annual quantifiable goals for increasing the number of prospective teachers trained in teacher shortage areas designated by the Department of Education or by the state education agency.

 The College For Creative Studies offers teacher certification in one content area, Visual Arts Education.
-The College sets annual enrollment goals for the Art Education Program, which have been met.
-Since the program’s inception in 2005 the number of Art Education graduates have grow steadily from 7 in 2008/09 to 13 in 2010/11.
+The College sets annual enrollment goals for the Art Education Program, which has been met.
+Since the program’s inception in 2005 the number of Art Education graduates have grown steadily ranging from 7 in 2008/09 to a total of 83 as of 2015.
 CCS Art Education Program currently has 33 students admitted into the Art Education Department.
 Art education is not a designated teacher shortage area by the Michigan Department of Education.

 Assurances: The institution must provide assurances to the Department of Education regarding training related identified needs of local education agencies or states and the needs of schools, training of special education teachers, training in providing instruction to diverse populations, and training to effectively teach in urban and rural schools, as applicable.